kvvloten/samba_integrations/mail/thunderbird_config/README.md

 6. Apache ReverseProxy for access by the mail recipient of files stored by FileLink on Apache WebDav
 7. Manual FileLink settings in Thunderbird

-The aim is to be able to automate everything, therefore manual actions, especially in UIs are avoided.
+The aim is to be able to automate everything.
+Therefore manual actions, especially in UIs, are avoided.
 The instructions below are an extracted from Ansible code.

-Setup of AD-integrated Dovecot (and Postfix) and SOGO (Webmail, CalDav/CardDav and Active-Sync server) will be covered elsewhere.
+Setup of AD-integrated Dovecot (and Postfix) and SOGO (Webmail, CalDav/CardDav and Active-Sync server) is covered [here](../domain_mailserver/README.md).

 ## Setup steps